 It sounds silly, I know, with the movie explicitly a live-action remake of the ’92 animation and not a new telling of the Arabian Nights tale.
 But the way nostalgia works, I was convinced any comparison would result in me nit-picking at everything.
 I would leave the cinema hating every other thing about the new production because the old one felt sooooooo much better.
 Because I remember the old one being so much more superior …

 What then happened?
 I did my part in refraining from any comparison.
 On the other hand, the remake insisted that I compare.

 Let me put it this way.
 I thought Aladdin (2019) was on a whole, lovely, save for the many bits when it so feverishly mimicked the ’92 animation.
 The end-result of this, for me, was an Aladdin/Prince Ali sort of situation.
 There felt to be two movies, two personas playing out before me.

 One was a cinematic, more modern, more sophisticated retelling of the original story.
 Which I happen to like very much.

 The other was a religious stage musical adaptation of the ’92 animation, of sorts.
 With more songs and even a Frozen doppelganger thrown in.

 The genie himself exemplifies this peculiar situation.
 To be quite honest, I felt Will Smith absolutely nailed it when in mentor/wingman mode.
 But when he switched to impersonating the late Robin Williams, not only did the gags felt out-of-sync, some actually bordered on cringe-worthy.

-On all these, I can only attribute the oddness to director Guy Ritchie distinctively working with two visions, and unable, or unwilling to reconcile them.
+On these, I can only attribute the oddness to director Guy Ritchie distinctively working with two visions, and unable, or unwilling to reconcile them.
 Perhaps it’s the usual studio-director disagreement, or maybe Ritchie is just that inept with Disney-style romances.
 What’s interesting would be how the movie would feel if watched without the songs.
-I suspect for most people, it would come across a superior experience.
+I suspect for most people, it would come across as a superior experience.